TheTaylorLee/docker-transcodeautomation/README.md

 - 2.1.0 Updated log output and updatedby sql entries to reflect new function names.
 Used for information and debugging output.
 - 2.2.0 Remove MediaFunctions module unused private functions, and update get-childitem to use include instead of exclude on all functions.
 - 2.3.0 Update transcode selections to not downmix 7.1 audio
+- 2.4.0 Add the ability to specify custom ffmpeg options